 The world is a different place since the virus hit.
-Gone are concerts and going to bars and on line hearingmany facets of our daily life.
+Gone are concerts and going to bars and many facets of our daily life.
 The virus has drastically affected the court system with the majority of hearings being held online in one format or another.
 If you are required to be at a hearing, you may get an invitation to attend on-line, complete with date and time and login instructions.

 Even though the hearing is on line, you should follow some common sense guidelines.